dgryski/vim-godef/README.md

 To install the vim-godef plugin, clone this vim-godef repository and (from it) copy `plugin/godef.vim` to `~/.vim/plugin` .

-Or, if you're using pathogen,
+Or, if you're using pathogen, on Linux:

     git clone https://github.com/dgryski/vim-godef ~/.vim/bundle/vim-godef

+or on Windows:

+    git clone https://github.com/dgryski/vim-godef %USERPROFILE%\vimfiles\bundle\vim-godef

 This modules overrides the `gd` (go to local definition) command to open a new window at the definition of the symbol under the cursor.
 Setting